-If your donors forget your organization, it shows that you did not make a lasting impression on them.
-In order to make an impression, your organization needs to maintain communications with the supporter, reminding them about your cause and specifically about the campaign that drove them to contribute.
+If donors forget about your nonprofit, it shows that you did not make a lasting impression on them.
+To make an impression, your organization needs to maintain ongoing communication, reminding supporters about your cause and the campaign that drove them to contribute.

 - Social media.
-Encourage your supporters to follow your organization on social media platforms, use your organization’s hashtags, and join social groups with other supporters.
-Then, post updates about the campaign’s progress and send both blanket and personal thank you messages over these platforms.
+Encourage supporters to follow your organization on social media platforms, use your hashtags, and join your exclusive supporter Facebook group.
+Then, post updates about campaign progress and other important information.

-Even if they don’t thoroughly read each and every email or social post you put out there, the repetition of seeing your logo and brand across a variety of platforms will help drive increased brand awareness for your cause.
-This alone will help supporters remember their contribution to your cause and drive further trust in your organization’s brand moving forward.
+Even if they don’t thoroughly read every email or social post you put out there, seeing your logo and messaging across a variety of platforms will help drive increased brand awareness for your cause and keep your nonprofit top-of-mind.
+This will remind supporters of their contribution and drive trust in your organization’s brand.

 18% of supporters lapsed because they thought the charity had poor service or communication.